Japan electronics union to seek monthly pay hike of ¥3,000 or more | The Japan Times

 Wage negotiations in 2019 resulted in an agreement to increase the pay scale by ¥1,000 per month.

-The JEIU will aim for annual bonuses equivalent to five months’ salary, with the minimum demand calling for four months’ salary.
+The union will aim to secure annual bonuses equivalent to five months’ salary, with the minimum demand calling for four months’ salary.

-On revisions to labor agreements, the union calls for efforts on work-style reform and preventing power harassment.
+The JEIU is also calling for revisions to labor agreements to include efforts on work-style reform and measures to prevent power harassment.